 Expandable: Your laboratory, fleet or factory will undergo unforeseen changes.
 It’s no advantage to select an IoT device this year which works perfectly but needs to be changed later.
 This is a burden to you plus the cost of both software as well as hardware to your company.
 The architect has to use his or her experience to ensure that the IoT device is designed future-ready.
 It’s not your onus to go in the microscopic details of the devices you buy.
 It has to be a given.

 Scalable: This is a no brainer.
 Organizations scale faster than one can imagine.
-But good news is that many IoT devices in the market are pretty scalable.
+But good news is that many Industry 4.0 solutions in the market are pretty scalable.

 Reliable: Not all IoT devices perform seamlessly.
 When you select an IoT device, the focus is mostly on functionality, features and how it can save you labor.
 A Raspberry Pi is a good example.
 It’s a suitable device to use in Industrial IoT projects.
 But what if your location requires harsh ambient conditions, say temperature or humidity extremes?
 Most Raspberry Pi devices aren’t made to work in such conditions.
 Besides, the modules that are made for Raspberry Pi might not be military grade.
 If Raspberry Pi is your choice of platform, ensure that the vendor has selected military grade components.